obayram34/C---Ozel-Arac-Kayit-Programi-/README.md

 # C---Ozel-Arac-Kayit-Programi-
 this is a (C#) desktop aplication  that aims to serve  for a car rent company  and developed totally  by me.
-85-90 %  finished.
+Exept  minor bugs the project  finished.
 I used MSSQL SERVER FOR DATABASE DESİGN AND MANAGEMENT.